mredig/SKUtilities2/README.md

 See [license](https://raw.githubusercontent.com/mredig/SKUtilities2/master/LICENSE.txt) for rights.

 ### Getting Started
+#### Objective C

 Copy or link to the following files into your SpriteKit project.
-This is assuming you're using Objective C. Swift is coming later.

 * SKUtilities2.h
 * SKUtilities2.m